padurean/scalatic/README.md

 Uses GitHub API to render as HTML posts written in GitHub-flavored Markdwon syntax.

-Should be used together with a copy of the the
+Should be used together with the
 [Github Markdown CSS](https://github.com/sindresorhus/github-markdown-css)
 (a copy is included in the example from the _**test**_ folder)